Prepare for a successful transition

 |E1 to E3 (Private, Seaman recruit, Seaman apprentice,||Production Worker, Assembler, Technician, Assistant, Apprentice, Team Member|

 You can also do a search online by inputting your military rank followed by “translated to civilian terms.”
-You’ll get a number of responses.
+You’ll get several responses.

 FACTORS TO CONSIDER